-Patrick Grof-Tisza, Kathy Hughes, and Eric LoPresti are current grad students in my lab.
-Ian Pearse is a postdoc at Cornell, but he’s in the lab much of the time.
+Patrick Grof-Tisza, Kathy Hughes, and Eric LoPresti are current grad students and Heather Kharouba is a current postdoc in my lab.

 I am interested in how herbivores juggle avoiding predation and plant defenses.
 What information do herbivores use to make important host plant selection decisions?
 Specifically my research investigates how herbivores use volatile chemicals released by damaged plants to gain information about the quality of potential host-plants.
 Eventually I plan to combine plant volatiles and predator cues to test the influence of both bottom-up and top-down effects on herbivore decision-making.
 I will explore questions related to this topic using upland cotton (Gossypium hirsutum) and some of its associated herbivores and their predators in both the lab and in the field.
 My research will help us to better understand the complexity of information available to and from all three trophic levels and how each level utilizes this information.